The average Canadian has an abundance of credit card options available at their disposal.

 This category encompasses a plethora of cards, each with varying fee structures, annual percentage rates (APR), rewards programs, perks, etc.

-To acquire an unsecured credit card, you typically need to have a credit score of at least 650, which is considered “good”.
+To acquire an unsecured credit card, you typically need to have a credit score of at least 650, which is considered a good credit score.

 Credit card providers will review your credit report to assess the risk of extending credit to you.

 If your credit score is poor, or you lack one entirely, you’ll find it challenging to get approved for an unsecured credit card.

 If you possess a solid credit score (along with a reliable income), you’re likely spoiled for choice when it comes to credit cards.

 You can easily obtain access to premium cards, which offer lavish perks and lucrative rewards programs.

 Still, if you have a modest credit score and income, there’s an ample supply of plain, no-frills unsecured cards for you to choose from.